pldiiw/1arc/doc/design/engine.md

 the instructions of a given CHIP-8 program.
 One cycle reads and execute one instruction.
-That means that a cycle should read the instruction that the program counter is pointing to, call the subroutine corresponding to the read instruction, generating a new engine state derived from the one at the beginning of the cycle, decrement the timer and sound timer if they're not equal to 0 and increment the program counter so that the next cycle will read the next instruction.
+That means that a cycle should read the instruction that the program counter is pointing to, call the subroutine corresponding to the read instruction (using the instruction set module), generating a new engine state derived from the one at the beginning of the cycle, decrement the timer and sound timer if they're not equal to 0 and increment the program counter so that the next cycle will read the next instruction.
 A cycle should end itself by returning a new engine state that takes into account these modifications.